soos-io/soos-dast/README.md

 It also includes 2 scripts that:
 - Raise alerts for any HTTP Server Error response codes
 - Raise alerts for any URLs that return content types that are not usually associated with APIs

-### Active Scan

-It attempts to find potential vulnerabilities by using known attacks against the selected targets. `Active Scan` is an attack on those targets.
-You should NOT use it on web applications that you do not own.

-`Active Scan` can only find certain types of vulnerabilities.

-Logical vulnerabilities, such as broken access control, will not be found by any active or automated vulnerability scanning.

-Manual penetration testing should always be performed in addition to active scanning to find all types of vulnerabilities.

 ## References
  - [ZAP](https://www.zaproxy.org/)